 Thanks to embalming practices, coffin births rarely occur these days.
-However, between the 1600s and 1800s, it wasn't that uncommon for a deceased woman to give birth.
+However, between the 1600s and 1800s, it wasn't uncommon for a deceased woman to give birth.

 In 1551, the Spanish Inquisition was in full swing.
 Mandated by the Spanish crown, those deemed heretical to Catholic orthodoxy (Jews, Muslims, and a plethora of other peoples) were subject to forced conversion, torture, and even death.

-According to Transactions of the Obstetrical Society of London, one such victim was hanged to death under the hot Spanish sun, her body left twisting in the winds blowing in from North Africa.
+As recorded by the Transactions of the Obstetrical Society of London, one such victim was hanged to death under the hot Spanish sun, her body left twisting in the winds blowing in from North Africa.

 He lived and was named Fils de la Terre which means “Son of the Earth.”
 Emme’s parish register entry reads: “April ye 20, 1650, was buried Emme, the wife of Thomas Toplace, who was found delivered of a child after she had lain two hours in the grave.”

 The phenomenon typically occurs between 48 and 72 hours after the death of the pregnant person—abdominal gases build from the body’s decomposition, and the increasing pressure pushes the fetus through the vaginal opening, thus “birthing” it after death.

-True coffin births are very rare, with similar phenomena getting lumped in with them.
-Rumors of Laci Peterson and a coffin birth floated around after her fetus was discovered, but investigators do not believe that was the case, as markings on the two bodies and the state of Peterson’s cervix are inconsistent with the signs of canal birth.
+True coffin births are very rare, and similar phenomena often get lumped in with them.
+For example, rumors surfaced that Laci Peterson, a young woman who was murdered by her husband in 2002, had a coffin birth floated around after her fetus was discovered, but investigators do not believe that was the case, as markings on the two bodies and the state of Peterson’s cervix are inconsistent with the signs of canal birth.

 While always highly unusual, coffin births are even rarer in the modern world due to embalming practices and cremation.
 With greater medical knowledge, and greater medical interference after death, coffin births do not occur often.